vectorgrp/sil-kit/docs/api/systemcontroller.rst

 :cpp:enumerator:`SystemState::ServicesCreated<ib::mw::sync::ServicesCreated>` is reached,
 is accomplished by initializing all participants::

-  // Initialize a participant by providing its name. auto* systemController = participant->GetSystemController();
-  systemController->Initialize(participant.name);

-After all participants are successfully initialized and the system is in :cpp:enumerator:`SystemState::Initialized<ib::mw::sync::Initialized>`, the next transition can be initiated by calling the :cpp:func:`Run()<ib::mw::sync::ISystemController::Run()>` command::
+After all participants are successfully initialized and the system is in :cpp:enumerator:`SystemState::ReadyToRun<ib::mw::sync::ReadyToRun>`, the next transition can be initiated by calling the :cpp:func:`Run()<ib::mw::sync::ISystemController::Run()>` command::

   // Initiate state transition from Idle to Running for all participants.